Home » Course » Entree » Kung Pao Tofu

 Can I Make This Recipe Oil-Free?

 Yes, but I must say that the toasted sesame oil is so scrumptious in this kung pao tofu recipe and is really a noticeable ingredient.
-But with that said, you can surely make this oil-free by using a water saute or vegetable broth in place of oil when stir-frying.
-Also omit the oil in the marinade and sauce.
+With that said, you can make this oil-free by using a water saute or vegetable broth in place of oil when stir-frying.
+Also, omit the oil in the marinade and sauce.

 top down view of freshly made kung pao tofu in a wok.